benj-sic/benjaminsiciliano.com/README.md

 # Benjamin Siciliano - Personal Website

-A modern, interactive personal website featuring an Atlanta TechBio Network visualization built with React and D3.js.
+A modern, interactive personal website featuring an Atlanta Biotech Network visualization built with React and D3.js.
+This project showcases Benjamin's expertise in computational biology and biotech innovation through an engaging, data-driven interface.

 ## 🌟 Features